stared/jekyll-blog-pre-2022/_posts/2016-08-12-quantum-mechanics-for-high-school-students.markdown

 I have already shared it a few times over the course of years.
 Now I have found some time[^finding_time] to clean it a bit, hoping that you may find it useful or inspiring for others.

 I certainly keeps inspiring me.
 First two workshops convinced me that quantum mechanic isn't that hard or bizarre and can be thought to motivated high-school students[^who_can].
-Moreover, one of its consequences is [Quantum Game with Photons](http://quantumgame.io) I am developing (but is playable at this stage! and certainly sufficient as a sandbox for interferometers - use `∞` mode).
+Moreover, one of its consequences is [Quantum Game with Photons](http://quantumgame.io) I am developing (but is playable at this stage, and certainly sufficient as a sandbox for interferometers - use `∞` mode).

 ## My approach